 - Wear tall shoes made from leather or another thick material.
 Even if you get nipped, the shoe should keep you safe.

-- If you get bitten, call 911 immediately and stop moving to make sure the venom doesn’t spread.
+- If a snake bite happens, call 911 immediately and stop moving to make sure the venom doesn’t spread.

 Cicada emergence is an amazing spectacle, and seeing the snakes enjoy the fun makes it that much better.
 This year, take a moment to notice both the magical bug emergence and the many animals who are enjoying this rare but delicious bounty.